alchemical-lich/alchemical-lich.github.io/_posts/2024-12-02-HRE-Campaign.md

 **12/24/1631 -- 12/30/1631**:

-- Expand their domain, hire more troops.
-- Going to deal with the Frogmen
-- Chieftain Globgar --> forge an alliance with the Frogmen (30gp per month)
-- Treasure: 100 gp gem
+- The Wolfguard expands their domain and hires additional troops.
+In their exploration of the surrounding lands, they discover a lair of Frogmen.
+Instead of meeting them with violence, they make a deal with their chieftain--Globgar.
+For a mere 30 gold per month, the Frogmen will protect their flank.

+- Apart from troops, the Wolfguard also hires a spy to move South.
+The spy is to gather information about the Archbishop's efforts of riasing an army.